dbos-inc/dbos-docs/docs/typescript/reference/decorators.md

 ```

 ### Concurrency and Rate Limiting
-By default, `@Scheduled` workflows are started immediately, including any make-up work noted when a VM starts.
+By default, `@Scheduled` workflows are started immediately, including any make-up work identified when a VM starts.
 If `queueName` is specified in the `SchedulerConfig`, then the workflow will be enqueued in a [workflow queue](https://docs.dbos.dev/typescript/reference/workflow-queues) and subject to rate limits.

 #### `crontab` Specification
 The `crontab` format is based on the well-known format used in the [`cron`](https://en.wikipedia.org/wiki/Cron) scheduler.